AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Go SDK/Search index-based queries/Parallel scan.md

-* A search index is created for the table.
+* A search index is created on the table.
 For more information, see [Create search indexes](/intl.en-US/SDK Reference/Go SDK/Search index-based queries/Create search indexes.md).